 Courses numbered at the 100-and 200-levels are primarily for first-year students and sophomores; courses numbered at the 300-and 400-levels are primarily for juniors and seniors.

 In general, courses numbered in the 250s, 450s or 460s are research courses or directed study courses; those numbered in the 470s are independent study courses; and those numbered in the 280s, 290s, 480s or 490s are either selected or advanced topics courses.
 Honors courses, which may be developed for individual senior students, are numbered at 500.

-Enrollment in 100- and 200-level Foreign Language courses, ENGL 102 Seminar in Literature and Composition , and Physical Education courses is reserved for first-year students.
-Students who do not complete General Education requirements in those areas by the end of their entering first year cannot be guaranteed space in the courses in future semesters.
-Sophomores and first-year students with advanced standing have registration priority in 200-level English courses.
-Students who do not fulfill the requirement for a 200-level English course by the end of their sophomore year cannot be guaranteed space in future semesters.
+Enrollment in 100- and 200-level Foreign Language courses and ENGL 102 Seminar in Literature and Composition , is reserved for first-year students.
+Students who do not complete the General Education requirements in those areas by the end of their entering year cannot be guaranteed space in the courses in future semesters.
+Sophomores and first-year students with advanced standing have priority registration for 200-level English courses.
+Students who do not fulfill the 200-level English requirement by the end of their sophomore year cannot be guaranteed space in future semesters.

 For Chinese, French, German and Spanish 101, 102, 200, 201, 202, 301 and 303, a general restriction applies.
 Students who receive credit for a more advanced course normally may not take or repeat a less advanced course in the same language and receive credit for it (the only exception is for 201 and 202 which may be taken in any order).
 Students should not plan to enroll in restricted Foreign Language courses without first seeking the approval the chair of the Department of Modern Languages, Literatures and Cultures.